Titanic vs The Queen Mary 2 – Size, Power, and Speed Comparison

 Queen Mary 2 vs Titanic – Ship Ownership

-The Titanic was built for a company called White Star Line.
+The Titanic was built for the White Star Line.
 The White Star Line merged with Cunard Line in 1934 to form the Cunard-White Star Line.
-The Queen Mary was then built for the Cunard-White Star Line.
+The Queen Mary was built for Cunard.
+The White Star name was dropped in 1947 when Cunard acquired White Star’s Shares.

 Is The Queen Mary 2 The Sister Ship to The Titanic?